Why can't I book meetings?

 Why this matters:

 You can only book a meeting if both you and the other participant have overlapping availability.
+In some cases, your calendar may appear full due to pending or unaccepted meeting invites.

 How to check and resolve: